 Start by choosing the right trees and the right groundcover beneath them.

 Like in a fist fight, the taller, stronger competitor usually has the advantage.
 In this case, trees take over.
 Whoever makes it to the top of the canopy wins, so trees will win.

 And the faster growing, taller species will dominate, providing a look into a future scenario.
 If you abandoned your backyard in the Midwest, 300 years from now you would have sugar maples, oaks, hickories or American beech trees making up the majority of the space.
 They are aggressive trees and they will survive in their own shade, shading out everything else, particularly turf.
 If you want both trees and turf together in close proximity, you'll avoid these types of trees.

-For people who particularly like these trees and the shade they provide, Mazur suggests they opt for another perennial or groundcover instead of turf - something that is more prone to thriving in shady conditions.
+For people who particularly like these trees and the shade they provide, Mazur suggests they opt for another perennial or groundcover instead of turf - something that is more prone to thrive in shady conditions.

 Then, consider water and nutrient uptake.
 When applying a product, such as a granular or liquid fertilizer, to the surface, the turf will get the first crack at absorbing that nutrient.
 More than 90 percent of it will go to the turf.
 Nutrients tend to adhere to the clay particles and organic matter in the soil and never get below the 6-inch mark where the predominance of turf roots are.
 Tree roots are in the upper foot or 18 inches and so nutrients applied to the surface have to go through a filter of turf first to reach the tree roots.

 That's why when Mazur and other Davey experts fertilize trees, they use a probe that is injected into the soil at a depth of 12 inches so nutrients are placed below the turf root levels and can get to the trees.

 When there is a surplus, it filters through the soil and passes the organic matter so as it seeps down the tree soaks it up and has access to it longer that the turf.
 So without continual additional water, the turf can suffer.